Rescues

 Rescued Animals

-Bill Will was one of the first rescues to come to the farm.
+![]() Bill Will Bill Will was one of the first rescues to come to the farm.
 He is a flat racer, one of thousands of thoroughbreds discarded after they have been on the race tracks at very young ages; Bill is a white horse flecked with grey.
 He will eventually turn pure white.
 Bill Will raced in Maryland, and was born in Florida.
 Sometimes you will see him flying across the fields. |

 ![]() Okie

 Okie the donkey, came to the farm in 2017.
-He was rescued from a kill pen in Oklahoma, shortly after he was born and his mother died; he’s named after the state where he was found.
-Okie has gained 50 pounds and matured from a tiny submissive baby when he arrived, to an assertive member of our herd.
-He could live to be 40 years old, the life expectancy of his species.
-Donkeys are used around the world as pack animals. |
+He was rescued from a kill pen in Oklahoma, shortly after he was born and his mother died; he’s named

-Cowboy, so named because he originated in the West, was probably discarded as a cow pony due to his age.
+![]() Cowboy Cowboy, so named because he originated in the West, was probably discarded as a cow pony due to his age.
 In 2018 when he arrived, his age was estimated at 18.
 He is a sorrel color.
 Cowboy is a kind and gentle horse, amiable with people, and loves attention.
 He rides western, and enjoys being part of the local herd at Cedar Grove Farm.
 He loves apples as a treat and sticks close to other horses on the farm. |

-Hershey is a mini-pony.
+![]() Hershey Hershey is a mini-pony.
 He stands only about 8.3 hands, a standard equine measurement where a hand equals 4 inches.
 When rescued from a kill pen, Hershey was expected to remain the color of a Hershey chocolate bar, but in time became a lighter color, commonly known as sorrel.
 Hershey has a wonderful temperament but will search your pockets if he thinks you have a hidden treat!
 (He’s partial to apples.)
 Hershey arrived at the farm in 2017. |

-Rocky came to Cedar Grove Farm on May 1, 2019.
+![]() Rocky Rocky came to Cedar Grove Farm on May 1, 2019.
 He is a handsome, tall, large work horse, half Shire (similar to a Clydesdale) and half Appaloosa (amazing colors in his coat).
 At 16, Rocky's work on the farm was coming to an end.
 Rocky has had some hoof problems and suffers from Heaves, a condition similar to asthma.
 Here at Cedar Grove, he quickly became the Alpha horse upon arrival.
 He is a gentle giant, with patience and dignity; on the other hand, he loves to remove his halter and cruise among the other horses when they're eating their grain! |